DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-getting-started-pages.md

 It will bootstrap the DevCycle on the client browser with the same configuration used by the server, allowing for faster page rendering and matching hydration of client-rendered and server-rendered content.

-From this point, usage becomes the same as the Devcycle React SDK.
+From this point, usage becomes the same as the DevCycle React SDK.
 Refer to the [documentation](https://docs.devcycle.com/sdk/client-side-sdks/react/react-usage) for that SDK.

 The same hooks used in that SDK are re-exported from this SDK.